-  This is also where you can gain access to visit the recreation of Elizabeth II boat from the late 1500’s.
-We didn’t go on it but we did enjoy a view of the boat while we had a seafood lunch in the Outer Banks at Avenue Waterfront Grille, across the water.
+This is also where you can gain access to visit the recreation of Elizabeth II boat from the late 1500s.
+We didn’t go on it but enjoyed a view of the boat while we had a seafood lunch in the Outer Banks at Avenue Waterfront Grille, across the water.

 They occasionally have fall events as well, like a scavenger hunt they held in October.
 Check their calendar for the latest information.

 The museum is open Tuesday through Saturday from 9:00am to 5:00pm.

 Warm Up at a Cute Coffee House

 There were so many cute cafes and coffee shops in the Outer Banks.
 We loved how welcoming Island Perk Coffee Shop was just across from the Tranquil House Inn on Roanoke Island.

 Ocracoke Coffee Company was also adorable.
 It had plenty of patio seating to enjoy the October air, complete with seasonal pumpkin decorations.

 You have to walk on the beach at some point during your Outer Banks vacation along North Carolina’s shores.
 These barrier islands provide miles and miles of coastline to choose from.
 (And they’re very unique in their location.
 Read this article about Hatteras Saltworks for precise information about why.)

 We loved the pink and orange sky sunset gifted us as we arrived to Ocracoke.
 And the views to the ocean from Hatteras beach, which was across the road from the Graveyard of the Atlantic Museum.